Sandra Day O'Connor announces she probably has Alzheimer's disease

 "As this condition has progressed, I am no longer able to participate in public life," O'Connor, 88, wrote in a letter released through the court and addressed to "friends and fellow Americans."

-O'Connor, who served on the Supreme Court for nearly 25 years, from 1981 to 2006, said she wanted to use the letter to, "while I am still able, share some personal thoughts."
+O'Connor, who served on the Supreme Court for nearly 25 years, from 1981 to the beginning of 2006, said she wanted to use the letter to, "while I am still able, share some personal thoughts."

 "While the final chapter of my life with dementia may be trying, nothing has diminished my gratitude and deep appreciation for the countless blessings in my life," she wrote.
 "As a young cowgirl from the Arizona desert, I never could have imagined that one day I would become the first woman justice on the U.S. Supreme Court."